My opinions, my thoughts, my tribute and my memories of PAM and

 huge supporting audience globally.

-PAM have spent too much time looking backward versus looking forward and keeping up with the times, especially from a technical perspective online and electronically .
-PAM often struggle via e-mail communication even today, I have a story here, just happened last week, but how on earth can a very high up person within PAM directorship, send me an e-mail that I cannot reply to?
-Hhe left me his cell number though.
+PAM have spent too much time looking back versus looking forward and keeping up with the times, especially from a technical perspective online and electronically .
+PAM often struggle via e-mail communication, even today, I have a story here, ..how on earth can a very high up person within PAM directorship, send me an e-mail that I cannot reply to?
+He left me his cell number though.

 Another example by a PAM insider, I am told